 The follicle is composed of several layers that perform various functions.

 As can be seen in diagram B, the dermal papilla is the base of the hair follicle, containing capillaries that feed the hair cells with nutrients passed through the hair bulb.
 The hair bulb is the living part of the hair, fed by the papilla, and these living cells grow and multiply at a very quick rate.
 These cells divide every 23 to 72 hours, which makes them the fastest multiplying cells in the body, and their multiplication spurs the actual growth and of hair.
 The remainder of the hair follicle is composed of an inner and outer sheath, both of which serve to form and shield the growing hair shaft.
 The inner shaft ends at the sebaceous gland, while the outer sheath continues up the shaft and attaches to the arrector pili muscle.
-The contractions of this muscle are what cause the hair to stand up on end when the body is cold, nervous, or excited.
+The contractions of this muscle are what causes the hair to stand up on end when the body is cold, nervous, or excited.

 The sebaceous gland is an exocrine gland connected to the hair follicle that secretes sebum.
 Sebum, an oily or waxy substance, is important to the skin because it naturally lubricates and waterproofs the skin.
 More than one sebaceous gland may be attached to a single hair follicle, and the sebum is delivered to the surface of the skin by traveling up the hair shaft.
 The number of glands and the amount of sebum they produce are hereditary, though generally more sebum is produced after puberty and decreases steadily with age.